WATER & ICE SAFETY

 - If you collide with an obstruction, lean toward it.

-- File a float plan (PDF) with a reliable person, indicating where you are going and when you will return.
+float plan with a reliable person, indicating where you are going and when you will return.
 Remember to contact the person when you have returned safely.